AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/The GNU Debugger (GDB)/Command Reference.md

 ## Breakpoints
 The _break_ command (shortcut: _b_) puts a [breakpoint](https://en.wikipedia.org/wiki/Breakpoint) in the program, stopping the flow of execution until resumed maually.
 Breakpoints allow you to pause and monitor the state of the program.
-Use _info breakpoints_ (shortcut: _i b_) to list all breakpoints.
+Use _info breakpoints_ (shortcut: _i b_) to list all breakpoints and their information.

 ### run
 _run_ (shortcut: _r_) runs the program, stopping at any breakpoints